A beautiful and bold blue greenhouse

 I wanted this garden "sculpture" to have definition, not be lost within the garden.

-Standing against a 1.8m high wall within a small 9x15m garden, Amanda Bailey’s eye catching blue Griffin glasshouse has become a focal point in her grounds.
+Standing against a 1.8m high wall within a small 9x15m garden, Amanda Bailey’s eye catching blue Griffin greenhouse has become a focal point in her grounds.

 Used for growing a variety of flowers and fresh produce including tomatoes, peppers, chillies, aubergines and basil in the summer and cinerarias, pelargoniums, gerberas and freesias in autumn-spring, the blue glasshouse has added to the natural beauty of Amanda’s garden.